 What we do to help prepare for an emergency:

-- Help local communities with preparedness planning and response efforts
+- Assist local communities with preparedness planning and response efforts

-- Help find medicine and medical supplies during a large community emergency
+- Locate medicine and medical supplies during a large community emergency

 - Coordinate the Cuyahoga County Medical Reserve Corps

-- Take part in disaster preparedness training and exercises to evaluate local emergency response during and after disasters (such as floods, blizzards, earthquakes, tornados), accidents (such as fires, chemical spills, and broken water or sewer structures), and acts of terrorism.
+- Take part in disaster preparedness training and exercises to evaluate local emergency response during and after disasters (floods, blizzards, earthquakes, tornadoes), accidents (fires, chemical spills, and broken water or sewer structures), and acts of terrorism.

 - Participate as a member of the Cuyahoga County Local Emergency Planning Committee (LEPC)